tartley/resume/Jonathan-Hartley-résumé.md

                         schedule.

-**Resolver Systems**\   Hardcore extreme programming startup, producing web and desktop *5 years.*              software for the financial and scientific sectors.\
+**Resolver Systems**\   Hardcore extreme programming startup, producing web and desktop *5 years.*              software in Python and .Net IronPython for the financial and
-                        We paired on all production code, using extremely thorough TDD, becoming regular conference speakers about our specialities of "London School" TDD, and the double-loop style.
+                        scientific sectors.
+We paired on all production code, using extremely thorough TDD, becoming regular
+                        conference speakers about our specialities of "London School" TDD, and the double-loop style.
 This was a fascinating and transformative job, you should ask me about it.

-**GIS consulting**\     For **Peter Brett Associates** I single-handedly designed and *3 years.*              coded *Habitat Capture*, a desktop GIS tool using
+**GIS consulting**\     For **Peter Brett Associates** I single-handedly designed and *3 years.*              coded *Habitat Capture*, a desktop GIS tool in .Net using
                         ArcObjects for ArcMap.
 End users described the tool as "*about a billion times better*" than the last such tool they had commissioned.
 The resulting atlas compiled using the tool